natsu-anon/STOWAWAY/README.md

 > -Edward Snowden

-An End-to-End PGP encryption layer for discord focused on ease-of-use via bots.
+An End-to-End PGP encryption layer for Discord focused on making privacy easy & accesible via bots [(instructions included)](#create-a-bot).
 This means that the keys used to encrypt & decrypt messages are different.
 The keys to encrypt are *public*, the keys to decrypt are *private* and should __NEVER__ be shared.

 **NOTE ＳＴＯＷＡＷＡＹ v0.2.x currently only supports connecting to a _single server channel_ at a time, I will add support to navigate between multiple servers, channels, and direct messages SOON:tm:**